Esoteric Bologna: Where Magic Meets Legend

 Walking through the streets of Bologna, one can come across stories of women and men who devoted their lives to the occult arts.

-Among those figures stands out Gentile Budrioli, who lived in the 15th century and is remembered as Bologna’s “greatest witch.”
-Astrologer, healer, and herbal-craft expert, she was highly regarded for her magical abilities and lived with her husband in the Torresotto di Porta Nuova, opposite the Basilica of San Francesco.
-Her knowledge made her an influential figure at the court of the Bentivoglio family, where she became one of the most trusted advisers.
-Precisely the combination of what was considered “occult” knowledge and political power drew suspicion and hostility: in 1498 she was tried for witchcraft by the Inquisition, which at the time had its seat in the Basilica of San Domenico.
+Among the most famous figures is Gentile Budrioli, an astrologer, healer, and herbal expert who lived in the 15th century in the Torresotto di Porta Nuova, opposite the Basilica of San Francesco.
+Highly regarded at the court of the Bentivoglio family, her reputation and influence eventually attracted suspicion and accusations: in 1498 she was tried for witchcraft by the Inquisition, which at the time had its seat in the Basilica of San Domenico

 Among the most fascinating and unsettling traces of Bologna’s esoteric past are the “diabolical” figures carved on the façades of certain buildings.

 Under the Portico dei Bastardini in via D'Azeglio stands a wrought-iron statue known as the Bolognese She-Devil, a gargoyle with unsettling features — a canine face and a female body.
-According to tradition, it was placed there to deter parents from abandoning newborns at the foundlings’ wheel.
+According to tradition, it was placed there to deter parents from abandoning newborns at the foundlings’ wheel, a revolving device that allowed unwanted newborns to be left anonymously.

 Walking along Via Santo Stefano, instead, you only need to lift your gaze to the façade of Palazzo Bolognini Amorini Salina to find, among dozens of sculpted faces, an unmistakably out-of-place guest: a grotesque, horned face with a mocking grin.
 Many call it “the demon of Bologna”.
 In the Renaissance, such figures were not mere decoration: grotesque masks had an apotropaic function, meaning they served to ward off evil spirits.
 Paradoxically, a carved “demon” thus became a talisman — a presence meant to repel darker entities.